ondrej-blazek/ngt/README.md

 By doing so, complex scenes can be broken down into smaller and more manageable pieces.

 ### Current version
 This project is still in Alpha version.
-Quite early in the process of oriduction.
+Quite early in the process of production.
 Most important pieces were established, however major changes still might happen before final release.

 ### Next steps
    1) Separate all 4 key components into its own NPM packages